fallais/gocoop/README.md

 ## Is it tested ?

-Sure, chickens deserv the best !
-The fox is **mercyless** !
-I have been using it for more than one year at home, it has never failed since.
+Sure, I tried to do my best to add package tests because chickens deserv the best !
+Moreover, I have been using it for more than one year at home, it has never failed since the begining.

 ## Interface

-It also comes with an interface to manage the coop.
+It also comes with an interface built with **Angular** to manage the coop.

 Protected by a login.
 ![Login](https://github.com/fallais/gocoop/blob/master/assets/login.png)